A voice for the diverse heart of Minneapolis

 I advocate for the people and wildlife who rely on Minneapolis parks.
 Through my community work, I am a fighter for environmental and food justice.

 District 3 is the most diverse community in Minneapolis.
-Whether you live in Bryant, Cedar Riverside, Central, Corcoran, East Phillips, Midtown Phillips, West Phillips, Powderhorn, Seward, Ventura Village, Whittier, or University, you deserve someone who will listen and fight for you.
+Whether you live in Cedar Riverside, Central, Corcoran, East Phillips, Midtown Phillips, Phillips West, Powderhorn, Seward, Ventura Village or Whittier, you deserve someone who will listen and fight for you.

 Why I’m running